-You MUST apply for Foundation Programme (FP) before applying to Psychiatry Foundation Fellowship (PFF) or Foundation Priority Programme (FPP)
+You MUST apply for the Foundation Programme (FP) before applying to Specialised Foundation Programmes (SFP) or Foundation Priority Programmes (FPP)

 The Foundation Programme is a two-year, work-based training programme which bridges the gap between medical school and specialty / general practice training.
 The foundation programme is part of the continuum of medical education.
 It ensures that newly qualified doctors develop their clinical and professional skills in the workplace in readiness for core, specialty or general practice training.
 The Foundation Programme aims to ensure that all doctors deliver safe and effective patient care and aspire to excellence in their professional development in accordance with GMC guidance.